Parents aren’t perfect.

 Even a very loving mother will sometimes make mistakes, lose her temper, or say something that unintendedly hurts her child’s feelings.

-However, there’s a big difference between a mom who has a bad day and a toxic mother who creates a stressful home environment or dysfunctional family relationship.
+But there’s a big difference between a mom who has a bad day and a toxic mother who creates a stressful home environment or dysfunctional family relationship.

-Unfortunately, toxic mothers are not always easy to spot.
+However, toxic mothers are not always easy to spot.

 Like the most poisonous plants can look beautiful, toxic mothers can sound very loving.